 Scotland is famous for many things – from historic castles and bagpipe playing, to spirits like whisky and the Loch Ness monster.
 Indeed there’s a lot of tradition not to be missed in December around this beautiful country.

 Take in scenic views during a Blackness Castle and Three Bridges Cruise with Forth Boat Tours.
 Departing daily from Hawes Pier in South Queensferry, Blackness Castle has been featured in Outlander and Outlaw King, while the three Forth bridges are a jaw-dropping sight and engineering marvel from the water.

 At M&D’s – Scotland’s Theme Park in Motherwell discover Amazonia.
 All ages will enjoy taking a walk on the wild side while exploring this indoor rainforest packed full of exotic animals – including monkeys, snakes, frogs, tarantulas, bats, kinkajou and more.
 There’s even a programme called Be a Keeper for the Day that lets you help feed and handle them.

-You can do all this and more in Scotland this November.
+You can do all this and more in Scotland this December.
 For full details, head to our Scottish Cities Guide.